aklinker1/webext-core/docs/guide/job-scheduler/index.md

 :::

-The call `jobs.scheduleJob` to schedule a new job.
+Once the job scheduler is created, call `scheduleJob`.
 To see all the options for configuring jobs, see the [API reference](/api/job-scheduler).

 :::code-group